Administrative details of CS115/MAS115

 textbook, from materials discussed in class, and from other sources as

 long as you give proper credit.
-However, it is unacceptable and
+However, the following is unacceptable and

 together with someone not part of your team and turn in two copies of